 - Give students another opportunity to spend time playing with Froebel blocks, arranging and rearranging them into various patterns.
-Challenge students to produce new patterns and forms. - Encourage students to use graph paper to record any patterns they want to remember.
-After students have had time to experiment, encourage them to select a final two-dimensional pattern design to use for a quilt block. - Instruct students to transfer their final design onto graph paper. - Have students work independently to measure and cut felt fabric.
-(Tip: An excellent demonstration of the process can be found at https://illinois.pbslearningmedia.org/resource/4e0f37ff-9151-42e2-906a-9b80fca6f2ac/geo-metric-quilts-in-the-style-of-martha-osborn/) - ♦ Optional Differentiation and/or Extension: Have students practice ratios by cutting out the shapes needed in their design for various sizes of finished blocks. - After students cut out their fabric shapes, instruct them to arrange the shapes on an 8-inch square of fabric.
+Challenge students to produce new patterns and forms. - Distribute graph paper (Appendix A).
+Encourage students to use all four quadrants of the graph paper to record any patterns they want to remember and to brainstorm designs for their quilt block.
+Show example quilt block sketches (Appendix C).
+After students have had time to experiment, encourage them to select their final two-dimensional pattern design to use for a quilt block.
+If needed, distribute extra graph paper for students to create their final design. - Have students work independently to measure and cut felt fabric.
+(Tip: An excellent demonstration of the process can be found at https://illinois.pbslearningmedia.org/resource/4e0f37ff-9151-42e2-906a-9b80fca6f2ac/geo-metric-quilts-in-the-style-of-martha-osborn/) - Optional Differentiation and/or Extension: Have students practice ratios by cutting out the shapes needed in their design for various sizes of finished blocks. - After students cut out their fabric shapes, instruct them to arrange the shapes on an 8-inch square of fabric.
 Encourage experimentation by trying a variety of patterns. - Instruct students to use straight pins to secure the geometric shapes to their square.